 Our goal is to tie the Company's compensation closely with performance.
-The information below provides an executive summary of the Company's financial performance for fiscal year 2017 and how pay is aligned with performance.
+The information below provides an executive summary of the Company's financial performance for fiscal year 2018 and how pay is aligned with performance.

-KEY ACCOMPLISHMENTS IN 2017
+KEY ACCOMPLISHMENTS IN 2018

-TTM's continued commitment to its strategy of diversification, differentiation and discipline led to TTM's growth and financial strength in 2017.
-Our growth markets in 2017 were cellular, computer, A&D, and Automotive, which more than offset the declines in the networking and communications end market.
-Due to disciplined operations and cost controls, we generated \$208.7 million in free cash flow in 2017.
+TTM's commitment to its strategy of diversification, differentiation and discipline led to TTM's continued growth and financial strength in 2018.
+In an effort to further differentiate our product and service offerings to our customers, we purchased Anaren, Inc. in 2018 and have successfully integrated it into our organization.
+For 2018, our growth markets were aerospace and defense, computing, and medical, industrial and instrumentation, which offset the declines in our cellular phone, automotive and networking and communications end markets.
+Due to disciplined operations and cost controls, we generated Non GAAP net income of \$190.4 million in 2018.